 At an election held within the District on November 5, 2013, voters of the District authorized a total of \$134,000,000 in principal amount of unlimited tax bonds for acquiring or constructing parks and recreational facilities and authorized a maintenance tax not to exceed \$0.10 per \$100 of taxable assessed valuation for maintenance of recreational facilities.
-The District is authorized to issue such bonds if (i) at the time of issuance, the bonds do not exceed 1% of the value of the taxable property in the District, or the estimated cost of the facilities as set forth in the recreational facilities plan adopted by the District, whichever amount is smaller; (ii) the District obtains any necessary governmental consents allowing the issuance of such bonds; (iii) the issuance of the bonds is approved by the TCEQ in accordance with its rules with respect to same; and (iv) the bonds are approved by the Attorney General of Texas.
+The District is authorized to issue such bonds if (i) the District duly adopts a plan for the facilities; (ii) the bonds are authorized at an election; (iii) the bonds payable from any source do not exceed 1% of the value of the taxable property in the District at the time of issuance of the bonds, or, in the event the District meets certain criteria, 3% of the value of the taxable property in the District at the time of issuance of the bonds, but in no event in an amount greater than the estimated costs in the plan,; (iv) the District obtains any necessary governmental consents allowing the issuance of such bonds; (v) the issuance of the bonds is approved by the TCEQ in accordance with its rules with respect to same; and (vi) the bonds are approved by the Attorney General of Texas.
 The District may issue bonds for such purposes payable solely from net operating revenues without an election.
 Such maintenance tax is in addition to any other maintenance tax authorized by the District.